drblue9001/blockchain-backpack/website/part2.md

 }
 ```

+Up until this point, I haven't mentioned how much of the TF2 item schema would have to be written onto the blockchain, versus served traditionally.
 We don't need most of the data in the TF2 item schema on chain; all we need is the possible level range (since we can generate items entirely on-chain), and the address of a contract which provides extension code...such as `PaintCan`.
 We can set up the schema of the paint cans:

 ```cpp
 // As a user with SetPermission and ModifySchema: